wmww/Pinecone/tutorials/7_temporary_hacks.md

 	print: arg: i
 )
 ```
-To send args into a program, run the program with the `-r` flag after the Pinecone source file name.
+To send args into a program, run the program with the `-r` or `-e` flag after the Pinecone source file name.
 All arguments after that will be sent in.
+The Pinecone source filepath will be the first arg.
+You can also compile the program and pass args in normally when running it without Pinecone.

 [index](index.md)